 Brakes have an important role in slowing vehicles.
 Defective brakes can sometimes result from poor design, manufacturing errors, poor calibration and even poor maintenance.

-Air bags are designed to deploy quickly and prevent drivers and passengers from striking interior objects such as steering wheels, windshields, or other automobile parts.
+They designed air bags to deploy quickly and prevent drivers and passengers from striking interior objects such as steering wheels, windshields, or other automobile parts.

-There are several different types of air bags such as: frontal air bags, side curtain air bags, knee air bags, rear curtain air bags, and rear center air bags.
-The Event Data Recorder (also known as a Black Box) utilizes microprocessor controllers to determine when the air bag should be deployed in an accident situation.
+There are several types of air bags, such as frontal air bags, side curtain airbags, knee air bags, rear curtain air bags, and rear center air bags.
+The Event Data Recorder (also known as a Black Box) uses microprocessor controllers to determine when the air bag should be deployed in an accident situation.

-Seat belts are designed to secure the occupant of the vehicle during a crash event.
-Always buckle your seat belt even if your are only driving down the street to the corner market.
+They designed seat belts to secure the occupant of the vehicle during a crash event.
+Always buckle your seat belt even if you are only driving down the street to the corner market.

 They are designed with the intent of preventing the occupant from being thrown from the vehicle or sustaining injuries from impact with the interior of the vehicle.
-Seat belts can come unlatched due to a mechanical defect.
+Seat belts can come unlatched because of a mechanical defect.

 Mechanical defects can occur to a wide range of parts on motor vehicles.
 However, some defects are not the direct result of errors in design or manufacturing processes.

-Some defects may be the result of poor maintenance, modifications to the vehicle and improper repairs.
+Some defects may result from poor maintenance, modifications to the vehicle and improper repairs.
 Some defects may even result in vehicle fires.
-Situations such as these could result in the occupants having bodily injuries.
+Situations such as these could cause occupants to incur bodily injuries.

-A vehicle defect cannot always be detected ahead of time.
+It cannot always detect ahead a vehicle defect of time.
 Have your vehicle inspected regularly and have your mechanic look for warning signs of mechanical defects.